Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: Methods

 It is important to note that the forensic expert cannot estimate and legally must not refer to the posterior odds.
 They cannot estimate it logically because they are not privy of the trier-of-fact's belief regarding the hypotheses and do not have access to other pieces of evidence presented prior to the linguistic text evidence.
-Legally, they must not refer to it because the posterior odds represents the ultimate issue of being guilty or innocence \cite[p.
+Legally, they must not refer to it because the posterior odds represents the ultimate issue of being guilty or innocence \parencite[p.
 96]{lynch2003} and this determination is a specific responsibility reserved only for the trier-of-fact.
 The odds form of Bayes' Theorem explicitly outlines the role of the forensic scientist.
 In the Likelihood Ratio framework, their responsibility lies in estimating the strength of evidence in the form of a likelihood ratio.
 As indicated by the rightmost term of Equation~\ref{eq-bayes}, the likelihood ratio is the ratio between the probability of the evidence given \(H_p\) and the probability of the same evidence given \(H_d\).
-The Likelihood Ratio serves as a gradient, quantifying how much more likely the evidence is given one hypothesis over the other \cite{evett2000}.
-When the LR is greater than one, it provides stronger support for \(H_p\), whereas when it is smaller than one, it offers stronger support for \(H_d\).
-The LR framework is now accepted as a logically and legally correct framework for interpreting forensic evidential analyses \cite{aitken2021, robertson2016}, having been studied for various evidential types \cite{bolck2017, bolck2009, davis2012, morrison2009, neumann2012, zadora2009}.
-The LR framework has also been supported by the relevant scientific and professional associations \cite{expressi2011, associationofforensicscienceproviders2009,ballantyne2017, forensicscienceregulator2021,americanstatisticalassociation2019, europeannetworkofeuropeannetworkofforensicscienceinstitutes2015}.
+The Likelihood Ratio serves as a gradient, quantifying how much more likely the evidence is given one hypothesis over the other \parencite{evett2000}.
+When the \e{LR} is greater than one, it provides stronger support for \(H_p\), whereas when it is smaller than one, it offers stronger support for \(H_d\).
+The \e{LR} framework is now accepted as a logically and legally correct framework for interpreting forensic evidential analyses \parencite{aitken2021, robertson2016}, having been studied for various evidential types \parencite{bolck2017, bolck2009, davis2012, morrison2009, neumann2012, zadora2009}.
+The \e{LR} framework has also been supported by the relevant scientific and professional associations \parencite{expressi2011, associationofforensicscienceproviders2009,ballantyne2017, forensicscienceregulator2021,americanstatisticalassociation2019, europeannetworkofeuropeannetworkofforensicscienceinstitutes2015}.